nfwGytautas/wdtk-cli/README.md

 mstk deploy <service>
 ```

-To deploy a specific service
+To deploy a specific service.

+To teardown services the command is the same just replace `deploy` with `teardown`

 ### Shutdown
 Once you are done you can shutdown mstk using